thierry-martinez/clangml/README.md

 the bindings now rely on automatically generated C stubs to libclang, with some extensions when libclang is incomplete.
-Contrary to old clangml versions, the versions of clangml from 4.0.0 are independent from the version of the clang library: any version of clangml from 4.0.0 can be built with any version of the clang library in the supported interval.
+Contrary to old clangml versions, the versions of clangml from 4.0.0 are independent from the version of the Clang library: any version of clangml from 4.0.0 can be built with any version of the Clang library in the supported interval.
-Currently, all versions of clang, from 3.4 to 8.0.0, are supported.
+Currently, all versions of Clang, from 3.4 to 8.0.0, are supported.

 However, clangml is statically linked to libclang, and clangml needs to be rebuilt for every version of libclang to run with.